acousticrobot/tempo-cli/README.md

     --id=number         - Select by Id
     --on=date           - Select On Date
-    --project           - Update to the active project --start=time        - Update the Start Time
+    --project           - Update to the active project --running           - Set the last project back to running (reopen the end-time) --start=time        - Update the Start Time

 update the project, start time, or end time for a time entry.